bitfocus/companion-module-studiocoast-vmix/README.md

 # Recent Patches
+**v5.0.5**
+- Fixed an issue with an internal upgrade script not appropriately handling the upgrade of `Overlay - Functions` actions from very old configs

 **v5.0.4**
 - Fixed a bug with the `Util - Select Mix` Action and related performance issues with variable generation
-- ADded missing linear variables for input meters to allow easy use of Companion v5 gauges
+- Added missing linear variables for input meters to allow easy use of Companion v5 gauges

 **v5.0.3**
 - Fixed a bug with the `Layer - Set Layer (Animated)` Action not working correctly